-Reflection Questions

-- What is your personal response to chaos in your life? - ➤ Has there been a looming or realized catastrophe that prompted you to surrender to God? - How do you apply the principles of 12-step recovery to keep you from substituting one compulsive behavior for another? - How will you be spiritually preparing yourself for the coming of the Lord this Advent?
+Reflection Questions - How have chaos and the collapse of your own personal kingdom brought you closer to God? - O How do you apply the principles of 12-step recovery to keep you from substituting one compulsive behavior with another? - How will you be spiritually preparing yourself for the coming of the Lord this Advent?